The history of the Amsterdam Pipe Museum

 As with so many museum collections, the Amsterdam Pipe Museum arose from the initiative of one person.
 In the 1960s and 1970s, archaeology had a broad public attention.
 It is just a coincidence that the interest of the Amsterdam amateur archaeologist Don Duco was drawn to the clay pipe.
 Thanks to his focus, vigour and endurance, his efforts have grown into the versatile museum that manages his collection fifty years later.

-During digging work on the Keizersgracht, one of the main canals in Amsterdam, a large cesspit was found in the late summer of 1969, filled with pub waste from the first half of the seventeenth century.
-The archaeological find led to the collection of clay pipes.
-Preparing the Bijlmermeer new city district for construction was another stimulus for the collection, as massive earthworks brought to light many historic objects.
+During digging work on the Keizersgracht, one of the main canals in Amsterdam, a large cesspit was found in the late summer of 1969.
+Filled with pub waste from the first half of the seventeenth century - including clay pipes.
+Preparing the new Bijlmermeer city district for construction was another stimulus for the collection, as massive earthworks brought to light many historic objects.
 Curiosity about the origin and age of the pipes found led Duco to the archives.
 The combination of collecting and research has remained a characteristic of our museum over the years.
 Bringing together examples of material culture alongside discovering and uncovering the historical background of production, trade and use is a valuable cross-fertilization.

 The archaeological material was soon expanded with historical pipes for proper comparison.
 To gain insight into the production technique, a collection of pipe maker’s tools was assembled.
 Research and collecting always went hand in hand with these expansions.
-Overall an encyclopaedic collection was created, strongly focussing on inventorying the material: shapes, marks, etc. A method typical of the sixties and seventies of the last century.
+An overall encyclopaedic collection was created, strongly focussing on inventorying the material: shapes, maker’s marks, decoration.
+A method typical of the sixties and seventies of the last century.

 Exhibition in the Pijpenkamer